Feizel/UFS-Virtual-Clinic/README.md

    - Discover valuable health insights in the "Health Tips" section.
    - Access Frequently Asked Questions for quick answers.

+## How to Contribute

+We welcome contributions to make this app even better!
+If you have ideas, bug reports, or want to contribute code, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## Contributions 🤝
+## Getting Started

-Contributions to the UFS Clinic App are welcome!
-Whether it's reporting a bug, suggesting a feature, or enhancing the codebase, your input is valued.
-Please follow our [Contribution Guidelines](CONTRIBUTING.md) to get started.
+To get started with the Kovsie Health Clinic App, follow the [Installation Guide](INSTALLATION.md) for detailed instructions.

-## License 📜
+## License

-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE.md file for details.
+This project is licensed under the [MIT License](LICENSE.md).

+Feel free to reach out if you have questions or suggestions.
+Happy coding! 🚀

 ## Acknowledgments 🙌